 Operational Costs Analysis – gain valuable insight into your operating costs, including holding costs, dead money (cash-in-transit) costs and transportation costs.
 Our simulation results will show you where additional savings can be achieved in your network.

 Costs of Funds Analysis – easily understand the real impact of interest rate changes.
-Should you hold more cash in your network, or should you increase the frequency of deliveries?
+Should you hold more cash in your network, or should you increase the frequency of deliveries.
 OptiCash takes all the “guess-work” out of these types of decisions.

 Evaluating how OptiCash has been performing during a given period.
 In this case, OptiCash modelling offers the opportunity to establish a comparison between projected cost vs. simulated cost allowing the user to benchmark the performance of the ATM and Branch network.